Our Services

 In some cases, strong attachments, paranoia, distorted thinking, or difficulty separating from harmful individuals may overlap with other mental health conditions.

 If you are experiencing persistent paranoia, hallucinations, delusional beliefs, severe confusion about reality, or intense fear disconnected from evidence, it may be wise to consider a broader mental health evaluation.
-Using a free Schizophrenia symptom checker can help you better understand what you're experiencing and determine whether professional support may be beneficial.
+Taking a few minutes to complete a free symptom checker can help you better understand what you're experiencing and provide personalized insights about whether professional support may be beneficial.

 This is not a diagnosis, but it can help you reflect on symptoms and determine whether speaking with a healthcare professional would be helpful.